OpenSearch ISM Architecture & Fundamentals

 def verify_ism_state(client: OpenSearch, index_name: str) -> Dict[str, Any]:

-"""Retrieve current ISM metadata for a specific index."""
+"""Retrieve current ISM metadata for a specific index via the explain API."""

 try: